willklein/markdown-menu/README.md

-# GitHub Markdown Menu
+# Markdown Menu for GitHub

-> Browser extension that adds a navigation menu to any readme or Markdown file in GitHub.
+> Browser extension that adds a navigation menu to any readme or Markdown file on GitHub.

 GitHub readmes and Markdown documents don't always include a table of contents.
 Well-documented repos have longer documents that can be difficult to navigate.
 This extension will automagically generate and add navigation menu with a table of contents.